mongodb/specifications/source/client-side-encryption/tests/README.rst

 Expect an error indicating TLS handshake failed.

+Call `client_encryption_with_names.createDataKey()` with "gcp:no_client_cert" as the provider and the same masterKey.

+Expect an error indicating TLS handshake failed.

 Call `client_encryption_with_tls.createDataKey()` with "gcp" as the provider and the same masterKey.

+Expect an error from libmongocrypt with a message containing the string: "HTTP status=404".
+This implies TLS handshake succeeded.

+Call `client_encryption_with_names.createDataKey()` with "gcp:with_tls" as the provider and the same masterKey.

 Expect an error from libmongocrypt with a message containing the string: "HTTP